rejetto/hfs/dev-plugins.md

 ### Stop, the way you prevent default behavior

-Some events allow you to stop their default behavior, by returning `api.events.stop`.
+Some events allow you to stop their default behavior, by returning `api.events.preventDefault`.
-This is reported in the list below with the word "stoppable".
+This is reported in the list below with the word "preventable".

 ```js
 api.events.on('deleting', ({ node }) => node.source.endsWith('.jpg'))